Road Trip! | | Print | |

 THE GATHERING

-In 1959, Swiss-born photographer Robert Frank published a collection of images called The Americans which he derived from his two years of travels throughout the United States in the 1950’s.
-The photos were initially condemned as anti-American because they conveyed a sobering and gritty tapestry of life that was at odds with the country’s media messaging of prosperity.
+In 1959, Swiss-born photographer Robert Frank published a collection of images called The Americans which he derived from his two years of travels throughout the

-As part of my ongoing commitment to supply great lesson plans for today’s classrooms, I always enjoy getting feedback on how the material is used and what kind of new content you’d like to see in future columns.
-I’m also happy to answer any questions related to specific problems your students may be struggling with.
+Your assignment: Closely study the individuals, cars, clothing and rural setting of this photograph.
+Using this image as the opening scene of your film, assign names and relationships to the three men, determine why all of their vehicles are parked as they are, and what is going to happen in the first 10 minutes of the story.
+As part of my ongoing commitment to supply great lesson plans for todayâs classrooms, I always enjoy getting feedback on how the material is used and what kind of new content youâd like to see in future columns.
+Iâm also happy to answer any questions related to specific problems your students may be struggling with.
 Just drop me a note at This e-mail address is being protected from spambots.
 You need JavaScript enabled to view it or through my website at http://www.authorhamlett.com.